 "I got involved with i-ACT because it was no longer enough to be informed about the issues or even to vote in every election cycle for the 'right' candidate.
 Progress was happening too slowly on the Darfur issue and organized pressure was the only way to force the issue into the spotlight.
 I also act because the creativity of the activist community and the Darfuris themselves feeds back into my life and the art I create."

-Sara-Christine is interning with i-ACT to help coordinate Darfur United and the major projects connected with Darfur United including The Academy, the Darfur United adult soccer team and the Darfur United documentary.
-She is currently a Master’s Public health student at UCLA with an interest in improving the health of the most vulnerable populations in sub-Saharan Africa through community-oriented approaches that not only provide access to food, shelter, clean water, sanitation, and education but also inform and empower citizens.
+Sara-Christine joined i-ACT to help coordinate Darfur United and the major projects connected with Darfur United including The Academy, the Darfur United adult soccer team and the Darfur United documentary.
+She holds a Master’s Public Health degree from UCLA and her interests lie in improving the health of the most vulnerable populations in sub-Saharan Africa through community-oriented approaches that not only provide access to food, shelter, clean water, sanitation, and education but also inform and empower citizens.
 Sara-Christine graduated from the University of Hawaii Manoa with a degree in Political Science.
 She has previously worked at Direct Relief International and has traveled and worked on health and development projects in Kenya, Chad, and Senegal.
-She is currently on the board of directors for The Chad Relief Foundation as well as the Evaluations Chair for the Anti-Human Trafficking Coalition at UCLA.
+She is currently on the board of directors for The Chad Relief Foundation.

 Why I Act: